Your first days in Eindhoven

 - When you arrive in Eindhoven you can withdraw cash from your new bank account by visiting the bank and producing your passport.

-- All paperwork regarding the new account will be completed on the Registration Day of the TIP and your bank card will be given to you.
+- All paperwork regarding the new account will be completed on the Registration Day during Bachelor Intro or Master Kick off and your bank card will be given to you.

 - There will be a number of settling-in costs during the first few days of your stay in Eindhoven (e.g. the deposit and first month's rent on your accommodation, food in the first week and other initial purchases after arrival).